Skip to Main Content

 • Find more info at the FLHSMV’s website

-• At any Pinellas County tax collector location except the Courthouse in downtown Clearwater
+• OR at any Pinellas County tax collector location (except the Courthouse in downtown Clearwater and the North County Road Range on US HWY 19 N in Clearwater)

 • In-office knowledge exams have a 60-minute time limit and are limited to two attempts per day